Future: Genome Research

 Among Prof. Lander’s awards are: Honorary Degree, Columbia University; Honorary Doctorate, Lund University, Sweden; Honorary Doctorate, University of Massachusetts at Lowell; Gairdner Foundation International Award, Canada; Max Delbruck Medal, Berlin; Honorary Doctorate, Mount Sinai School of Medicine, New York; Honorary Doctorate, Tel Aviv Universtiy; Millennium Lecturer, The White House; Member of the American Academy of Arts and Sciences; Member of the American Academy of Achievement; and Member of the U.S. National Academy of Sciences.

-Beyond his immediate scientific contributions, Eric Lander has attracted talented investigators to the field and fostered their careers.
-He has also served the community, most recently as co-Chair of the President’s Council of Advisors on Science and Technology.
+Beyond his immediate scientific contributions, Eric Lander has attracted talented investigators to the field and nurtured their careers.